-Create and Optimize Social Profiles: While the exact influence social media has on search is unclear, it’s evident that a business’s profiles on channels like Facebook, Instagram, Twitter, LinkedIn, and elsewhere rank on the first page when searching for a company’s brand name.
+Create and Optimize Social Profiles: While the exact influence social media has on search is unclear, it’s evident that business profiles on channels like Facebook, Instagram, Twitter, LinkedIn and elsewhere rank on the first page when people search for a company’s brand name.

 Identify whether your company has an optimized profile on the major social media channels where your audience is most active.
 It is not important that your brand be active on every channel, but it should have a robust presence on a few social sites that matter the most to your audience.

-Dominating the search results for your own brand name is essential to establishing authority in search but also to quickly providing customers with the best social channel they can use to communicate with your business.
+Dominating the search results for your own brand name is essential to establishing authority in search and also for quickly providing customers with the best social channel they can use to communicate with your business.

-Identifying, creating, and optimizing your social media profiles is primarily a manual process, as well as regularly updating each account with relevant content of interest to your customers and related to your company’s offerings.
+Identifying, creating and optimizing your social media profiles is primarily a manual process.
+So is regularly updating each account with relevant content of interest to your customers and related to your company’s offerings.

 Analyze Social Sharing: Google and the major search engines use some level of social signals as an indicator of quality in the search results, but it is unclear to what extent.